-Celebrate Earth Day—or plan an eco-friendly getaway any time of year—in Punta Gorda/Englewood Beach.
-As an ecotourism destination, the area offers parks and preserves, scenic paths for walking or biking, wildlife-filled waterways, and a strong commitment to protecting its natural resources.
+Earth Day is always April 22.
+In 2027 it falls on a Thursday, which is a perfect excuse for a long weekend in Punta Gorda/Englewood Beach, one of Florida's premier ecotourism destinations.
+The area boasts over 70 parks and preserves, scenic paths for walking or biking, wildlife-filled waterways, and a strong commitment to protecting its natural resources.

 Earth Day Events